shift-left-test/Hosta/README.md

 #### Limitations

-Only direct dependencies between host targets are allowed.
+- Only direct dependencies between host targets are allowed.
 Indirect dependencies are not properly reflected.
+- Only host libraries are allowed for LINK_LIBRARIES.
+Non-host libraries are not permitted even if they are host-compatible.
+Non-existing host libraries cause build failures.

 ### Adding an Executable as a Test with CTest